Grain to Garden

 About the garden

-RHS Malvern Spring Festival is set to captivate visitors with an innovative feature garden titled ‘Grain to Garden’.
-This imaginative installation is a collaboration between Pershore-based TASK Training Academy, esteemed landscaper Rupert Keys (Founder & Managing Director of TASK Training Academy) and renowned designer Cherry Carmen.
+RHS Malvern Spring Festival captivated visitors with an innovative feature garden titled ‘Grain to Garden’, a creative collaboration between Pershore-based TASK Training Academy, esteemed landscaper Rupert Keys, and renowned designer Cherry Carmen.

 About the designers